webqit/webqit-community.docs/observer/explainer/README.md

 What they don't share in common is Observer's *observability* and *interceptibility* of these operations.
 Where these features are needed, Observer's APIs will serve as a drop-in replacement.

-Learn more about what's possible with these methods:
+Learn more about what's possible with the following methods:

 + [`Observer.observe()`](../api/observe)
 + [`Observer.intercept()`](../api/intercept)

-## JavaScript's Property Setters + Getters, and Proxies
+## JavaScript's Property Accessors, and Proxies

-Both the Observer API and JavaScript's existing interceptibilty APIs - property [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) + [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), and [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) will let you intercept operations on JavaScript objects.
+Both the Observer API and JavaScript's existing interceptibilty APIs - property [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) and [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), and [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) will let you intercept operations on JavaScript objects.
 But, the Observer API is designed for a pattern that is almost not possible with these existing approaches.

 Problem is:

-+ With property *setters* and *getters*, there can be only one *intercepting code* over an object.
++ With property Accessors, there can be only one *intercepting code* over an object.

     ```js
     // The object